Skip to main content

 Endpoint (Client) Configuration Guides

 We provide these guides for the various authentication methods supported by Cisco Access Manager.
-It is highly recommended to use unified endpoint management ( ) tools to provision and maintain your endpoints' authentication settings with the EAP (extensible authentication protocol) protocols at scale.
+It is highly recommended to use unified endpoint management (UEM) tools to provision and maintain your endpoints' authentication settings with the EAP (extensible authentication protocol) protocols at scale.

 Unified Endpoint Management (UEM)

 Unified endpoint managers (UEMs) like Meraki System Manager (SM) are highly recommended for configuring 802.1X and certificates on endpoints.
-Compliance checking against UEMs is not supported by Cisco Access Manager.
+Multiple UEMs are supported if you add their respective CA chain into Access Manager to authenticate their provisioned certificates.

 For examples, see ▷ Meraki Minute (cs.co/meraki-minute) > ▷ Meraki SM - Endpoint management